-10 myths about tinnitusMyths about tinnitus
+10 common myths about tinnitusMyths about tinnitus

 If you are one of the millions of people in the world that has tinnitus, you know it can impact everything from your work to your family and social life.
 That constant ringing in the ears can also lead to stress and depression.

-Myth: Tinnitus is an incurable disease
+Myth: Tinnitus is a disease

 Myth: I can just change my diet and my tinnitus will go away